mblitherland/litretro/README.md

 able to get things working fairly easy.
 Securing your data and your web interface is up to you, however.

+There is a sample Nginx configuration that might help, particularly with the turbostreams (interactivity) features, assuming you'd want to put your rails behind a reverse proxy.

 ## Getting help

 Please create an issue on the